connorrothschild/v4/src/routes/post/this-site.md

 ### Creativity

 You can find plenty of examples of creative websites by perusing the collection of [awwwards Site of the Day](https://www.awwwards.com/websites/sites_of_the_day/) winners.
 This collection is mostly comprised of 'creative coders' who build highly creative, design-focused sites, usually for brands of for their own portfolio.
-A great example of an incredibly creative personal website is Niccolo Miranda's [personal site](https://niccolomiranda.com/):
+A great example of an incredibly creative personal website is [Niccolo Miranda's](https://niccolomiranda.com/):

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Proud to finally release my new &quot;Paper Portfolio&quot;.<br><br>Live site ↳ <a href="https://t.co/zr4BTo31kP">https://t.co/zr4BTo31kP</a> <br><br>Many thanks to <a href="https://twitter.com/clementroche_?ref_src=twsrc%5Etfw">@clementroche_</a> &amp; <a href="https://twitter.com/michael_dlb?ref_src=twsrc%5Etfw">@michael_dlb</a> for the dev support. <a href="https://t.co/n1gDHnYkbl">pic.twitter.com/n1gDHnYkbl</a></p>&mdash; Niccolò Miranda (@niccolomiranda) <a href="https://twitter.com/niccolomiranda/status/1452636062866710531?ref_src=twsrc%5Etfw">October 25, 2021</a></blockquote>